gasparka/pyha/docs/intro.rst

 Fixed point conversion must be done by hand, however Pyha can keep track of all class and local variables during the simulations, so automatic conversion is very much possible in the future.

+Integration to bus structures is another item in the wish-list.
+Streaming blocks already exsist in very basic form.
-Integration to AvalonMM like buses, then we could easily design reconfiguratable FIR filters for example.
+Ideally AvalonMM like buses should be supported, with automatic HAL generation, that would allow easily design reconfigurable FIR filters for example.

 Credits